-Richard O. Zerbe, Jr. joined the Evans School faculty in 1981, and holds and adjunct appointment with the University of Washington School of Law.
-He teaches environmental ethics, microeconomics, government regulation, law and economics, and benefit-cost analysis.
+Richard O. Zerbe Jr. joined the Evans School faculty in 1981.
+He previously taught environmental ethics, microeconomics, government regulation, law and economics, and benefit-cost analysis.

 Zerbe previously served on the faculty at York University in Toronto and the University of Chicago, a visiting appointment at Northwestern University, and a fellowship at Yale Law School.

-He was a founder and past President of the Society for Benefit-Cost Analysis, was a member of the Executive Board of the Western Economic Association, and was a scholar-in-residence with the American Bar Foundation.
+He was a founder and past president of the Society for Benefit-Cost Analysis, was a member of the Executive Board of the Western Economic Association, and was a scholar-in-residence with the American Bar Foundation.
 He is also a founding board member of the American Law and Economics Association.
+Professor Zerbe also started the Journal of Benefit-Cost Analysis in 2009.
+The journal has quickly become the premier journal for cost-benefit analysis materials with articles by numerous distinguished scholars and practitioners.

-He is the author of more than 100 publications and past editor of the Research in Law and Economics journal.
+He is the author of more than 100 publications and past editor of the Research in Law and Economics journal from 1978 to 2011.

 Outside of academia, Zerbe serves as a consultant to government agencies.